Characterizing Commodity Serverless Computing Platforms: Evaluation of the actual runtime performance

 \subsection{Startup Latency}

-The cold start may involve downloading a package, launching a new container, setting up the runtime environment, and initializing function, and it takes more time to handle a request than reusing an existing function instance (\emph{warm} start).
-Thus, the cold start can significantly affect application responsiveness and in turn affect the user experience.

-For each platform, we create functions with the same workload and configuration, and sequentially invoke them twice to derive the cold start time.
-We use the difference of overall response time (end-to-end duration from the client perspective) as an estimation of its cold start latency.
+The cold start of serverless applications may involve launching a new VM and function instance, downloading dependent packages, setting up the runtime environment, and initializing function, and these processes take more time to handle a request than reusing an existing function instance (i.e., \emph{warm} start).
+In the condition of cold start, it can significantly affect application responsiveness and in turn, affect the user experience.
+Thus, reducing cold start time is a key challenge in serverless computing~\cite{OakesATC18, JonasCoRR2019, DuASPLOS2020}.
+In our study, we focus on the overall cold start time instead of the cold start time of a certain sub-process.
+Following the previous work~\cite{WangATC2018}, we create functions with the same workload and configuration for each serverless computing platform and sequentially invoke them twice to derive the overall cold start time.
+Specifically, the difference of overall response time, i.e., end-to-end duration from the client perspective, is considered as an estimation of its cold start latency.
+We will investigate how programming languages, memory size, and package size affect the cold start time of applications.